UBC-MOAD/docs/alliance-computing.rst

         module load netcdf-fortran-mpi/4.4.4
         module load perl/5.22.4

 #.
-Follow the docs for the project that you are working on to set up your :file:`$PROJECT/$USER/`
+Follow the :ref:`salishseadocs:CreateWorkspaceAndCloneRepositories` docs to set up your
-   workspace and clone the repositories required to build and run NEMO:
+   :file:`$PROJECT/$USER/MEOPAR/` workspace and clone the repositories required to build and run NEMO.

-   * For the MEOPAR SalishSeaCast project, follow the :ref:`salishseadocs:CreateWorkspaceAndCloneRepositories` and then the :ref:`salishseadocs:InstallCommandProcessorPackages` docs

 #.
-Follow the docs for the project you are working on to build ``XIOS-2``:
+Follow the :ref:`salishseadocs:InstallCommandProcessorPackages` docs to install the

-   * For the MEOPAR SalishSeaCast project, follow the :ref:`BuildXIOS-MEOPAR-beluga` docs
+   :ref:`salishseacmd:SalishSeaCmdProcessor` and its dependencies in a :command:`conda`  environment.

 #.
-Follow the docs for the project you are working on to build ``NEMO-3.6``:
+Follow the :ref:`BuildXIOS-MEOPAR-graham` docs to build ``XIOS-2``.

-   * For the MEOPAR SalishSeaCast project, follow the :ref:`salishseadocs:CompileNEMO-3.6-graham` docs
+#.
+Follow the :ref:`salishseadocs:CompileNEMO-3.6-graham` docs to build ``NEMO-3.6``.